klarna/klarna-on-demand-ios/README.md

 ## License

-InApp is available under the Apache 2.0 license.
+KlarnaOnDemand is available under the Apache 2.0 license.
 See the LICENSE file for more info.